Friday, December 12, 2008

 I've thought for a while now about creating a blog and jotting down my daily anger from watching, almost religious the 3 cable news channels.
 I try to catch all the big shows, from the 6 o'clock curmudgeons like Lou and Britt to the shout happy Chris Matthews, and the always caring Anderson.
 I even watch the frenzied ravings of Sean Hannity and Bill O'Reilly as well as the dementia suffering Larry King.
 Last but not least of course is the ever tough talking Keith Olbermann who survives due to the ever-presence of Bill O's insanity.

-Through it all we get the asinine opinions of the political pundits who's canned speeches that truly exemplifies what a "party hack" is.
+Through it all we get the asinine opinions of the political pundits whose canned speeches truly exemplify what "party hacks" are.
 They're the perfect target for anyone to love to hate because what they say is so full of nonsense and they are so often asked to comment on things they have no business talking about - just watch the next time FoxNews asks Karl Rove to discuss the problems facing Obama.